Socrates (1970 film): Plot

 In the background is the reconstruction of his family and economic situation: the philosopher lives in poverty with his three children and his wife, Xanthippe, a shrewish woman with hysterical attitudes, continually critical of her husband. who does not provide for the maintenance of the family and the house, intent only on his philosophical investigation which she considered a useless waste of time.

 The aforementioned historical and political events, however, determine the decay of democracy in Athens even after the expulsion of the Thirty Tyrants.
 The Athenians, upset by the events, are less and less democratic, mentally open and tolerant with those who show themselves critical in comparisons of official culture and traditional values.
 Socrates pays the highest price for this climate of tension and insecurity, as he is unjustly accused and condemned for having, according to the accuser Meletus, corrupted the youth with his "teachings" and despised the gods and the traditional religion of Athens.

 The defense of Socrates, presented as in the "Apology" written by Plato, is clear, linear and calm, but it is not enough to avoid capital punishment in the form of suicide.
 He himself rejects any other type of sentence (such as prison, exile or the payment of a fine), provocatively proposing, as a just "punishment", to be hosted at the Prytaneion as a worthy citizen, and accepting the verdict of his judges.
 He also refuses the possibility offered to him by his friends to escape from prison before the execution of the sentence, faithful to his philosophical convictions whose pillars are justice and unconditional respect for the laws.

 The film ends with the suicide of the philosopher, who is forced to drink a poison obtained from hemlock and who, until his last breath, does not stop reasoning and talking with his friends about life, death and the immortality of the soul.

 Production

 Rossellini wanted to make a film on Socrates many years before starting production.
-He would joke that like the Athenian philosopher he failed to make money.
-Location shooting could not take place in Greece because of the dictatorship so the movie was filmed in Patones Arriba, a town in Spain that was dressed up to look like Athens.
+He would joke that, like the Athenian philosopher, he failed to make money.
+Location shooting could not take place in Greece because of the Regime of the Colonels, so the movie was filmed in Patones Arriba, a town in Spain that was dressed up to look like Athens.
 Most of the script is lifted directly from de la Rochefoucauld's translations of Plato dialogues, particularly the Apology.
 Christian symbolism is also used heavily in this film.
 Socrates refers to his followers as his "disciples" and they all drink from a chalice in a scene heavy with symbolism.